yeshua453/website/docs/controls/progressring.md

 ### `value`

 The value of this progress indicator.
-A value of 0.0 means no progress and 1.0 means that progress is complete.
-The value will be clamped to be in the range 0.0-1.0.
-If null, this progress indicator is indeterminate, which means the indicator displays a predetermined animation that does not indicate how much actual progress is being made.
+A value of `0.0` means no progress and `1.0` means that progress is complete.
+The value will be clamped to be in the range `0.0` - `1.0`.
+If `None`, this progress indicator is indeterminate, which means the indicator displays a predetermined animation that does not indicate how much actual progress is being made.